 Update clients to a supported Windows 10 version: Starting in version 1902, this rule reports on clients that are running a version of Windows 10 that's no longer supported.
 It also includes clients with a Windows 10 version that's near end of service (three months).

 Insights for managing Software Center.

-Direct users to Software Center instead of Application Catalog: Check if users have installed or requested applications from the Application Catalog in the last 14 days.
-The primary functionality of Application Catalog is now included in Software Center.
-Support for the Application Catalog website ended in version 1806.
+Direct users to Software Center instead of Application Catalog: Check if users have installed or requested applications from the application catalog in the last 14 days.
+The primary functionality of application catalog is now included in Software Center.
+The application catalog is deprecated.
 For more information, see Deprecated features.